gvwilson/thirdbit/_posts/2023/2023-04-27-their-first-message.md

 The head of NASA shrugged.
 "Afraid so, ma'am.
 That's what they're saying."

-The president sighed.
+The president sighed and nodded to her media team.
-"I'm never going to live this down."

 A few minutes later her solemn face appeared on half a billion screens around the world.
 "My fellow Americans, and all our friends around the world.
 After months of work,